arend-lang/site/src/documentation/tutorial/PartI/datanproofs.md

 \func tail {A : \Type} (n : Nat) (xs : vec A (suc n)) => xs.2
 {%endarend%}

-Alternatively, we can realize this type as a datatype.
-It is a bit tricky since the datatype
+Alternatively, we can implement this type as a data type.
+It is a bit tricky since the data type
 {%ard%}Vec (A : \Type) (n : Nat){%endard%} has constructor {%ard%}fcons A (Vec A m){%endard%}
 if {%ard%}n{%endard%} is {%ard%}suc m{%endard%} and constructor {%ard%}fnil{%endard%} if {%ard%}n{%endard%}
 is {%ard%}0{%endard%}.
-Such datatypes can be defined using _constructors with patterns_:
+Such data types can be defined using _constructors with patterns_:

 {%arend%}
 \data Vec (A : \Type) (n : Nat) \elim n